webosose/website/content/en/samples/posts/2023-12-21-facial-recognition-based-kiosks.md

     * This page allows you to register whether you are vegan or religious.
     * <img width="30%" alt="image" src="https://github.com/Cheetah-19/Kiosk_KNU/assets/29055106/7ceba5d5-22c9-4ba9-9908-bc8afc0d9c2c">
     * This page allows you to register whether you are allergic.
+    * When you press the Finish button on the Allergy Check page, the face model is downloaded, which may take time to sign up for the first time.
+Check the server to see what is downloaded.
     * <img width="30%" alt="image" src="https://github.com/Cheetah-19/Kiosk_KNU/assets/29055106/145134a1-5461-4e90-b6a1-969298c50eb9">
     * This page tells you that your payment has been completed.